-OLDER AMERICAN SERVICES ACT
+OLDER AMERICANS ACT

 Older Americans Act (OAA) funded programs serve older adults who reside in neighborhoods throughout Illinois.
-Available services fall into categories of access, in-home and community- based services, as well as nutrition, legal assistance, employment assistance and caregiver support.
+Available services fall into categories of access, in-home and community-based services, as well as nutrition, legal assistance, employment assistance and caregiver support.
 These services are coordinated through the Area Agencies on Aging (AAAs) and a network of community service providers.
 Many organizations rely on volunteers to help support the delivery of these services.
-In Federal Fiscal Year (FFY) 2022, programs funded by the OAA served more than 406,924 seniors aged 60 or older.
-Although the funding is relatively small, these supportive services have a very positive impact on the quality of life of older adults and help them to remain independent in their communities.